inkarkat/vim-GrepHere/README.md

                             These mappings reuse the last used <cword> when issued on a blank line.

-    ,<A-M>                  Grep the current whole (i.e. delimited by whitespace) WORD under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
+    ,_ALT-M                 Grep the current whole (i.e. delimited by whitespace) WORD under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
-    g,<A-M>                 Grep the current WORD under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
+    g,_ALT-M                Grep the current WORD under the cursor in the current file and show matching lines in the quickfix window (but don't go there).
                             Also finds contained matches, like gstar.